 As part of their efforts to mitigate this risk, early in 2016, Nelly began looking for opportunities to lower marketing costs and increase the efficiency of their paid search workflow.
 To achieve this they turned to Search Ads 360, porting over and restructuring campaigns and feeds, before exploring several of the system's most powerful features.
 Using Inventory Keyword Campaigns, Nelly were able to automate campaign building and utilise dynamic ad templates based on their inventory feeds.
 Alongside this, they implemented Adaptive Shopping, which groups products with similar conversion performance to maximise return on investment, and activated Cross-Device bidding and attribution across their accounts.

 Reaping the rewards of increased efficiency

-With their new account structure in place, Nelly immediately began to see positive results, as DoubleClick Search’s automated features and tight integration with AdWords saw the amount of time spent on paid search maintenance and administration decrease by 50% in the third quarter of 2016, compared to the same period in the previous year.
+With their new account structure in place, Nelly immediately began to see positive results, as Search Ads 360's automated features and tight integration with AdWords saw the amount of time spent on paid search maintenance and administration decrease by 50% in the third quarter of 2016, compared to the same period in the previous year.
 In addition to efficiency gains, Nelly’s campaign performance also improved, with click-through rate increasing by 58% and cost-of-sales reducing by 50% year on year.